Skip to content

 • Pay the appropriate fees.

-• Citizens of certain countries are also required to be resident in their country of citizenship at the time they apply for their IEC work permit.
+• For some countries applicants are also required to be residents in their country of citizenship at the time they apply for their IEC work permit.

-You may then create a profile, and choose to be entered into the IEC Young Professionals pool for your country.
+• You may then create a profile and choose to be entered into the IEC Young Professionals pool for your country.
+When applying, required documents include a valid passport, a Canadian-style CV, and police certificates if applicable.
+Check here the full list of documents for the Young Professionals visa application.

-At this stage, applicants will need to upload all supporting documentation, and pay the IEC participation fee.
-In recent years, this fee has been CAD $179.75.
+• At this stage, applicants will need to upload all supporting documentation and pay the IEC participation fee.
+In 2026, this fee is CAD $184.75.

-Once you submit your IEC Young Professionals application, staff at IRCC will spend approximately eight weeks assessing it, and may request additional documents during this process.
+• Once you submit your IEC Young Professionals application, in general it takes 56 days to process your application from the date you submit it., and may request additional documents during this process.

 When you land in Canada on your young professionals work permit, make sure you bring a copy of your offer of employment letter.
 It is important that you also know your rights as an foreign worker in Canada.
 IRCC offers a great guide on this.